GonJRuiz/Simulation/Sprint-3-Monte_Carlo_Simulation/Deliverables/README.md

 I have an urn that contains 100 balls.
 I know that some are black and some are red, but I don’t the numbers of each.
 Suppose I draw from the urn with replacement (putting each ball back in the urn, so that the number of balls remains the same) and write down the number of draws needed to get the first red ball.
 I then repeat this process several times and then use all of my results to calculate the expected number of draws needed to get the first red ball.

 My experiment shows that the expected number of draws to get one red ball is 20.
 What are reasonable estimates for the number of black and red balls in the urn?

+E[x] = 20 = 1/20 = 0.05 = 5%

+Since there are 100 balls in the Urn and there is replacement after taking a ball out, my estimate is that there are 5-10 red balls and 90-95 black balls since there is replacement and you could be picking the same ball twice in a row.
+But from the probability I would say 5 red balls and 95 black balls.

 ## Dragon Dice